Lessons From Ngong Hills

 After what seemed like an eternity of ascending and descending the hills, we arrived safely in the afternoon at Ngong Town, which is on the Northern foot of the hills, where we partook whatever we had carried for lunch.
 As for me, I had carried a bottle of soda and bread as I have already told you.

-For quite a number of years, I often felt I never had another day in which I walked as much as I did that day we climbed Ngong Hills.
+For quite a number of years, I never had another day in which I walked as much as I did that day we climbed Ngong Hills.
 And today, as I reflected on that adventure, I have discovered that it bears resemblance with real life on a number of aspects.

 First, like climbing Ngong Hills, we are always experiencing ups and downs as we journey through life.
 The ups are those moments of excitement we feel when we achieve something.
 The downs are those moments of pain, conflict and disillusionment we often feel once in a while.
 As I have told you, Ngong HIlls are made up of a series of hills which have to be ascended and descended.
 So how does that relate to real life?
 That when we are feeling low, we are just at the right moment to taste our next victory.